ge-flight-analytics/EmsApi.Client/csharp/README.md

 The C\# DTO classes are available upon request.

 ## How to get started
+* Clone the repository.
-* Clone the repository and build EmsApi.Client with Visual Studio 2015 or 2017.
+* Open EmsApi.Client.sln for Visual Studio 2017, or EmsApi.Client.Vs2015.sln for Visual Studio 2015.
+* Build the project, the generated assembly will end up in EmsApi.Client\bin.
-* Include the EmsApi.Client assmembly in your project.
+* Include the generated assembly in your project.
+	* You will also need to include a nuget reference to "refit 3.0.1", until this library is also diributed as a nuget package.
 * Take a look at the examples for help, the DotnetCoreConsole example is intended to be very straightforward.

 ## How to implement new routes